iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ]
 ```

-Now, in the terminal run `python3 manage.py runserver` and then navigate to
+Now, in the terminal run `py manage.py runserver` and then navigate to
 `localhost:8000` (or `127.0.0.1:8000`...they're the same!
 Kinda a Batman Wayne moment, eh?).
 You should see a page welcoming you to Django!

 `manage.py` contains a lot of management commands for Django.
 We'll see more